Get

 Exercise 🐕

-Although Basset Hounds have the stamina to follow a scent trail for hours, they can be lazy.
+Although a Basset Hounds characteristics means they have the stamina to follow a scent trail for hours, they can be lazy.
 You will likely have to motivate your Basset to get off the couch to play and exercise.
 Lean into your dog’s instincts when it comes to exercise by introducing nose work.
 Hiking and visits to local parks are also effective ways to get your Basset up and moving while allowing them to appease their instinctual desire to sniff.

 Image Credit: Mary Swift, Shutterstock